 where

 \end{lem}

-The proof of Lemma \ref{lem:regular_g} is straightforward and we omit it.
-Below we construct $\gfn(z)$ and $\tilde{\gfn}(z)$ that satisfies the properties, under the condition of $V$ given in Theorem \ref{thm:one-cut_rgular_w_hard_edge}.
-We note that in the construction procedure, the value of $b$ is unknown and needs to be determined.
+The proof of Lemma \ref{lem:regular_g} is straightforward and is omitted here.
+Below, we construct $\gfn(z)$ and $\tilde{\gfn}(z)$ satisfying these properties, under the conditions on $V$ given in Theorem \ref{thm:one-cut_rgular_w_hard_edge}.
+Note that $b$ is unknown during the construction and must be determined.